-FINANCES Gradually reducing scholarship levels for graduate students from existing levels of 66% to target levels of 25% by FY23 would, assuming enrollment levels stay the same, result in increased revenue of up to \$200,000 annually in FY20 growing to \$950,000 annually by FY29.
+Gradually reducing scholarship levels for graduate students from FINANCES existing levels of 66% to target levels of 25% by FY23 would, assuming enrollment levels stay the same, result in increased revenue of up to \$200,000 annually in FY20 growing to \$950,000 annually by FY29.

 ACADEMICS There is no expected impact on the undergraduate program or undergraduate tuition.
 However, if graduate enrollment declines significantly, it could reduce the availability of graduate courses in which some undergraduates enroll for advanced study.

+STUDENT EXPERIENCE See above

+FUNDRAISING

-STUDENT EXPERIENCE See above FUNDRAISING n/a ALUMNI EXPERIENCE Makes a Cooper graduate degree more financially difficult to obtain.
-REPUTATION A decline in graduate enrollment could negatively impact the reputation of the school if Cooper Union needs to reduce the availability of graduate classes to undergraduates due to low enrollment.
+Makes a Cooper graduate degree more financially ALUMNI EXPERIENCE difficult to obtain.

+A decline in graduate enrollment could negatively impact REPUTATION the reputation of the school if Cooper Union needs to reduce the availability of graduate classes to undergraduates due to low enrollment.
 Charging tuition for the graduate program could, in and of itself, impact Cooper's reputation.

+n/a OTHER INTANGIBLES

-OTHER INTANGIBLES n/a RISKS AND OTHER MITIGATING FACTORS Many of the current graduate students in the engineering program are former Cooper undergraduates who continued their education solely because of the graduate tuition structure.
+MITIGATING FACTORS Many of the current graduate students in the engineering program are former Cooper undergraduates who continued their education solely because of the graduate tuition structure.
 A potential risk to this initiative is that the loss of graduate students may offset gains made.
 We will monitor this potential dynamic and adjust accordingly.

-IS THE DECISION V REVERSIBLE Yes CONCLUSION Although the FEC initially recommended reducing graduate scholarships more quickly, the Board, based on its own review and community feedback, agreed to reduce graduate tuition scholarships over a longer period of time to an average of 25%, until 100% undergraduate scholarships are achieved.
+CONCLUSION Although the FEC initially recommended reducing graduate scholarships more quickly, the Board, based on its own review and community feedback, agreed to reduce graduate tuition scholarships over a longer period of time to an average of 25%, until 100% undergraduate scholarships are achieved.